siwooparkintel/socwatch_post_proc/README.md

 ### Common Issues

 1. **"No SocWatch installations found"**
-   - Ensure socwatch.exe exists in `D:\socwatch` or its subdirectories
+   - Ensure socwatch.exe exists in `C:\socwatch` or use `--socwatch-dir` to specify location
    - Check file permissions

 2. **"Processing timeout"**
-   - Some .etl files may be very large and take >5 minutes to process
+   - Some .etl files may be very large and take >30 minutes to process
    - The tool will skip these and continue with other files

 3. **"Permission denied"**